Zevans87/odin-recipes/README.md

-This is a recipe website I am creating to solidify what I am learnig about website development.
+This is a recipe website I am creating to solidify what I am learning about website development.